 Physical Demands and Safety Considerations

 The role of a sheet metal fabricator in Australia is physically demanding and requires adherence to strict safety standards.
-PPE is mandatory, and workplace health and safety regulations are rigorously enforced to protect workers from the inherent risks of the job.
+PPE is mandatory, and workplace health and safety regulations are rigorously enforced to protect workers from the inherent risks of the job, along with the same demands in stone industry jobs in Australia.

 Tools and Technologies